CA Final International Taxation MCQs – Transfer Pricing

 d.
 Both A and B

-12. The objective of transfer pricing is to ensure which of the following –
+12. The objective of transfer pricing is to ensure that –

 a) Taxes are paid in Country of residence